braice/MuMuDVB/doc/README.txt

 Transcoding
 -----------

 MuMuDVB supports transcoding to various formats to save bandwidth.
 The transcoding is made using ffmpeg librairies.
-This feature is pretty new, so feel free to contact if you have comments/suggestions
+This feature is pretty new, so feel free to contact if you have comments/suggestions.

+For transcoding support, you have to compile MuMuDVB yourself.
+Due tu API changes, transcoding is broken for recent versions of MuMuDVB.

 [NOTE]
 Transcoding doesn't work for the moment with unicast